GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     at creation time.
 Note that this only partly takes the role of the former :code:`default_origin` parameter, since part of the functionality is now taken over by the :code:`halo` attribute.

-:code:`axes: str`
-    Domain axes represented in the current instance, e.g. :code:`"JI"` for a 2d field spanning longitude and latitude but not the vertical, where the first index corresponds to the "J" axis.

 :code:`data: Optional[memoryview]`
     If the instance contains a host memory buffer, the :code:`data` attribute of the underlying :code:`np.ndarray` instance backing the host memory buffer, :code:`None` otherwise.